Rufus is an utility that helps format and create bootable USB flash drives, such as USB keys/pendrives, memory sticks, etc.

 It can be especially useful for cases where:

 Despite its small size, Rufus provides everything you need!

 Oh, and Rufus is fast.
-For instance it's about twice as fast as UNetbootin, Universal USB Installer or Windows 7 USB download tool, on the creation of a Windows 7 USB installation drive from an ISO (with honorable mention to WiNToBootic for managing to keep up).
-It is also marginally faster on the creation of Linux bootable USB from ISOs (1).
+For instance it's about twice as fast as UNetbootin, Universal USB Installer or Windows 7 USB download tool, on the creation of a Windows 7 USB installation drive from an ISO.
+It is also marginally faster on the creation of Linux bootable USB from ISOs.
+(1)

 CALLING ON TRANSLATORS!

-The latest version is localized in multiple languages (to find the ones that are included, see the table here), but more volunteers are needed to translate the many languages that are still missing.
+Rufus is still being localized in multiple languages (to find the ones that are lined up, see the table here), but more volunteers are needed to translate the languages that are still missing.

-With this new version, I must express my gratitude to the translators who made it possible for Rufus to be localized in more than 15 languages (as well the translators who are working hard on adding some more).
-If you find that you can now use Rufus in your own language, it's really thanks to them!
+I will take this opportunity to express my gratitude to the translators who made it possible for Rufus, as well as this webpage, to be translated in various languages.
+If you find that you can use Rufus in your own language, you should really thank them!

 Download the executable and run it – no installation is necessary.

 The executable is digitally signed and the signature should state:

 If you create a DOS bootable drive and use a non-US keyboard, Rufus will attempt to select a keyboard layout according to the locale of your system.
 In that case, FreeDOS, which is the default selection, is recommended over MS-DOS, as it supports more keyboard layouts.